KalEl117/.dotfiles/README.md

 Ensure you have the following installed on you system

-### Git
+### Stow Git

 ```
-pacman -S stow
+pacman -Sy stow git
 ```

 ## Installation

-First, chek out the dotfiles repo in you $HOME directory using git
+First, check out the dotfiles repo in you $HOME directory using git

 ```
 $ git clone https://github.com/KalEl117/dotfiles.git